 Next you’ll want to pre-drill the holes lining up your two 1×4 boards in an L-shape.

 Then use a little wood glue and counter sink your screws into those holes.

 Next you will attach the front of the boards using wood glue and your nail gun (or just prefinishing nails and hammer).

 Your wooden bookshelf ledges should look like this then…

 all ready for sanding, then some paint or stain.

 Use a stud finder to locate your studs and screw the bookshelf ledges directly into the studs for solid support.
 Make sure you use a level!

 I had actually painted the shelves white but once they were up on the wall they looked a little bland.
-I added some Amy Howard at Home paint, the same blue color I used on Ellie’s nightstand and 5 drawer chest.
+Then I added some lovely Amy Howard at Home paint, the same blue color I used on Ellie’s nightstand and 5 drawer chest.